-contains both the inter-site (Peierls) coupling, which modulates the electron hopping, and the on-site (Holstein) term.
 Here, $t_0$ is the hopping parameter (transfer integral), $c_i^\dagger$ ($a_{i\xi}^\dagger$) is the electron (phonon) creation operator, and we assume that there is only a single electron in the band, as appropriate for weakly doped semiconductors. $x_{i\xi}$ is proportional to the displacement operator for vibrational mode $\xi$, $x_{i\xi} = (1/\sqrt{2 \omega_\xi}) (a_{i\xi}^\dagger + a_{i\xi})$.
 The electron coupling to different vibrational modes of frequency $\omega_\xi$ is determined by the coupling constants $g_\xi^{\mathrm{P}}$ and $g_\xi^{\mathrm{H}}$. $t_0$, $\hbar$, $k_B$, $e$ and the lattice constant are set to one.
 To examine the role of multiple phonon modes, we concentrate on purely Holstein $(g_\xi^{\mathrm{P}} = 0)$ or purely Peierls type of coupling $(g_\xi^{\mathrm{H}} = 0)$.
 For the Holstein model we make a comparison with the single-mode case for a parameter set that was studied in exceptional detail in a series of recent papers \cite{Mitric_Precursors_2025,Mitric_QT_2025,Jankovic_2024,Jankovic_2023}.
 For the Peierls case, we use the parameters that are standard in the studies of quasi-1D rubrene \cite{Fratini2016,Fetherolf_PRX2020,Runeson_2024}.
-In both cases, somewhat realistic choice of $g_\xi$ is obtained when they are selected to mimic the Brownian-oscillator spectral density \cite{Jankovic_DEOM_2025}
+In both cases, a somewhat realistic choice of $g_\xi$ is obtained when they are selected to mimic the Brownian-oscillator spectral density \cite{Jankovic_DEOM_2025}

 while for $\omega_{\xi}$, in practice, we use $11$ vibrational modes uniformly distributed in the range $(0.1\omega_0,1.9\omega_0)$.
-In Eq.~\eqref{eq:BO}, $\gamma_0$ is the damping parameter, while $\alpha$ is a proportionality constant (independent of $\xi$) that will be defined later (see Eq.~\eqref{eq:prop_const_alfa}).
+In Eq.~\eqref{eq:BO}, $\gamma_0$ is the damping parameter, while $\alpha$ is a proportionality constant (independent of $\xi$) that will be defined later [see Eq.~\eqref{eq:prop_const_alfa}].
 In the limit $\gamma_0 \rightarrow 0$, only a single vibrational mode, $\omega_\xi = \omega_0$, has nonzero coupling $g_\xi$, reducing the system to a single-mode case.
 The corresponding coupling is arbitrary and will be denoted $g_0$ throughout this work.
 Dimensionless coupling strengths are then typically defined as $\lambda^\mathrm{H} = g_0^2/(2\omega_0 t_0)$ and $\lambda^\mathrm{P} = 2 g_0^2/(\omega_0 t_0)$ for the Holstein and Peierls cases, respectively.